GaryHopeMS/MSBuildLab330/Lab Script.md

 Our application is composed of the following three services
 - The **ChatService** - this service is responsible for managing user interaction, chat logic and passing requests to the other services where appropriate.
 - The **SemanticKernel** service - this service is responsible for managing the interaction between the Chat Service and the backend Azure OpenAI Service LLM.
-As a highly extensible SDK Semantic Kernel works with various different models by way of connectors and provides you with rich capabilities that allow you to build fully automated AI agents that can call your application code and automate automate your business processes.
+As a highly extensible SDK Semantic Kernel works with various models by way of connectors and provides you with rich capabilities that allow you to build fully automated AI agents that can call your application code and automate your business processes.
 We will just be touching on the basic capabilities of semantic kernel in this lab.
 - The **MonogDBService** service - this services provides access to the data stored in the Cosmos DB for MongoDB database.
-The database will be used to store and retreive the chat history and provide aditional context to the chat based on the sample Cosmic Works retail dataset that it contains.
+The database will be used to store and retrieve the chat history and provide additional context to the chat based on the sample Cosmic Works retail dataset that it contains.

 First things first, we need to have a look at the primary method that handles the main prompt response loop of our application.
 This is the method that is invoked when a user submits a prompt to the UI.